Safety Policies & Programs

 In the event of an emergency on the campus, large scale emergency or disaster off campus, severe weather condition, or other event or emergency that could have an effect on the operations of the University and/or effect the safety of our community members, the emergency notification system will be used to communicate important information/instructions to our community members.
 Only the President, President's Council Members, Vice President of Finance and Administration, Director of Facilities Management, and/or Director of Public Safety can authorize the activation of the emergency notification system.

-E2campus – a web-based system that allows community members to sign up so they can receive urgent text messages from the University on their cellular telephone, mobile device, or email.
+OmniAlert – a web-based system that allows community members to sign up so they can receive urgent text messages from the University on their mobile phone and/or e-mail.
 Signing up for this program is mandatory for students.
-This system is activated through the campus police.
+Learn more here »

 +General Procedures for Reporting a Crime or Emergency